Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-aws/README.md

 ## Dynamic Scaling

 To dynamically scale the resource, there are mainly two policy types: target tracking scaling and simple/step scaling policies.
-In this example, we use the first policy type:
+In this example, we use a target tracking scaling that tries to keep the number of requests handled by a single instance to 10 per minute.

 ```
+# we have to manually enable the group metrics
+aws autoscaling enable-metrics-collection \
+    --auto-scaling-group-name asg-demo-cct \
+    --granularity "1Minute" \
+    --metrics "GroupInServiceInstances"

 aws autoscaling put-scaling-policy \
     --policy-name ttsl-demo-cct \
     --auto-scaling-group-name asg-demo-cct \
     --policy-type TargetTrackingScaling \
-    --target-tracking-configuration '{
+    --target-tracking-configuration file://dynamic_scaling_config.json
-         "TargetValue": 30000,
-         "PredefinedMetricSpecification": {
-              "PredefinedMetricType": "ASGAverageNetworkOut"
-         }
-    }'
 ```

 After running the above script that repeatedly sends a request to the load balancer endpoint, the instances should scale out.
 You can verify this by opening the section *Auto Scaling Groups*  > *asg-democct* > *Activity*, and the new instances creations is justified by the policy alarm triggered.